-For years Victoria Falls has been associated with white water rafting, available on either side.
+For years Victoria Falls has been associated with white water rafting, available on both the Victoria Falls (Zimbabwe) and Livingstone (Zambian) side of the Falls.
 The rafting takes you through some of the most exciting rapids in the world.
 Alternating with quieter periods between rapids when you can drift along and appreciate the breathtaking gorge scenery.

-Make no mistake, this is an adrendalin-filled adventurous activity with an element of risk and we recommend you are reasonably fit as there is a fairly steep walk into & out of the Batoka Gorge as well as the white water rafting activity itself is quite intense.
+Make no mistake, this is an adrendalin-filled adventurous activity with an element of risk.
+So we recommend you are reasonably fit as there is a fairly steep walk into & out of the Batoka Gorge.
+Plus the white water rafting activity itself is quite intense.
 The rapids on the Zambezi River are officially defined as Grade 5 by the British Canoe Union (Grade 6 is commercially un-runnable!)
-No children under 15 years allowed.
+So no children under 15 years are allowed.

 The key thing to note is that there are various trips on offer – depending on the time of year and the water levels.
 Low water rafting runs from about mid July to the end of January.
 The best months are usually August and September.
 High water rafting runs approximately from the end of January to mid July.
 Which rapids you run, and the number, depends partly on whether it is low or high water.

 A full day white water rafting trip includes approx 21 rapids, lunch and takes about 8 ½ hours in the day, including the strenuous walk out of the gorge and the transfer back to your hotel (8.30am to 5pm)